 The Epic SchoolKids Pass program is the best place to start.
 The program is available at Vail Resorts in Colorado and Utah (update: this program is now offered at Whistler Blackcomb in British Colombia beginning in the 2018-2019 ski season).
 The program offers free ski passes, one beginner lesson, and one equipment rental (does not include goggles) for kids in Kindergarten through 5th grade.

-Keep in mind that the free ski (or snowboarding) lesson is specifically focused on skiing for beginners, meaning anyone who has never put on a pair of skis.
-Instructors teach the kids about the equipment, how to put on their ski gear, and how to move around once the skis are on.
+Remember that the free ski (or snowboarding) lesson is expressly focused on skiing for beginners, meaning anyone who has never put on a pair of skis.
+Instructors teach the kids about the equipment, putting on their ski gear, and moving around once the skis are on.
 This program is also available for snowboarding.